CycleGo Review: The Best FREE Indoor Cycling App?

 CycleGo review: CycleGo app in three iPhone 6s mockups.

-This is my review of a free indoor cycling app CycleGo.
+This is my review of a free indoor cycling app called CycleGo.
 I tested it and compared it with other (mostly paid) alternatives.

 CycleGo Summary